Free medical equipment near you.

-All sorts of items may be provided.
-There may be crutches, wheelchairs, canes, beds, grab bars, drop arm commodes, transport beds, and much more.
+All sorts of free medical items and supplies may be provided.
+There may be crutches, wheelchairs, canes, beds, grab bars, drop arm commodes, transport or hospital beds, and much more.
 Different charities also operate these assistance programs.
-There may be medical equipment loan closets located at organizations such as Goodwill, a local church, Salvation Army thrift stores, and other locations.
+There may be medical equipment loan closets located at organizations such as Goodwill, a local church, Salvation Army thrift stores, Agency on Aging or Disability Center and other locations.
 Note while these centers do exist, they will not be as common as some other types of facilities.

 Patients that are struggling with paying for their health care needs are big users of these centers.
 They can often borrow items (or maybe buy one at an affordable price) that is not paid for by their Medicaid, health insurance plans, or Medicare.